 February 6, 2021 - June 6, 2021

 For this timely exhibition, guest curator and multimedia artist Brian C. O’Malley brings together the work of 7 artists with fresh and diverse perspectives exploring the theme of “breath” during the era of COVID with compelling video and sound art works.

 In the words of Brian C. O’Malley

-“As we approach the edge of 2020 with a hopeful but unsettling view of 2021, we wonder if it will be the year that we find a cure for COVID; will this be the year of handshakes and hearty embraces, of being comfortable in the presence of others?
-Will 2021 be the year in which winter is allowed to be winter, social, political and ideological fires won’t rage, and borders are just lines in the earth?
-Will this be the year in which walls come down and we welcome our fellow comrades of all nationalities into our land or will the walls get bigger and stronger, dashing all possibilities of a new life in this nation?
+“As we approached the edge of 2020 with a hopeful but unsettling view of 2021, we wondered if it would be the year that we find a cure for COVID.
+Would this be the year of handshakes and hearty embraces, of being comfortable in the presence of others?
+Would 2021 be the year in which winter is allowed to be winter, social, political and ideological fires won’t rage, and borders are just lines in the earth?
+Would this be the year in which walls come down and we welcome our fellow comrades of all nationalities into our land or would the walls get bigger and stronger, dashing all possibilities of a new life in this nation?